 - Intermediate Color – a color created by mixing a primary color with a secondary color (ex. “yellow-orange”)

-- Tertiary Color – a brown or gray created by mixing all three primary colors together
+- Tertiary Color – a neutral, brown or gray, created by mixing all three primary colors together (or by mixing two secondary colors, or two complimentary colors, either of which will also contain all three primary colors)

 - Complimentary Colors – two colors directly across from each other on the color wheel (ex. yellow and violet, red and green, or blue and orange)